hanker145/Ecommerce-web/README.md

 Run npm install

-Run npm install cloudinary

 ## The demo web have the following features:
--Login/Logout
+-Login/Logout as admin or user

 -Register, change password with email authorization, search product.